 Second Home: "The Open Road" - Part 2

-St. Louis has grown on me ever since I first passed through late one evening in May of 2001, on my way to my first Great Plains storm observing expedition.
+St. Louis has grown on me ever since I first passed through late one evening in May of 2001, on my way to my first Great Plains storm photography expedition.
 In a way, St. Louis was (and is) a symbol of my new-found freedom in the open road.
 It was the first new major city I had visited alone, and marked (up to that point) the longest single drive I had traveled solo.
 From Charleston, St. Louis is a little more than halfway to the Great Plains region, and is a landmark milestone in the trip westward.
 When I see the Arch, I know the open skies, big storms and new, unexplored territory of the Plains are just a few more hours away.

 Part 2: I-44 from Missouri to Oklahoma

 View Larger Map

 Interstate 44 has also made it high on my list of favorite highways.
 When the severe weather targets set up in Oklahoma and Texas, I-44 is the 'home stretch' of the trip - with St. Louis well past the halfway mark to the first Great Plains destination city of Tulsa, 395 miles and little less than 6 hours' drive away.
-Tulsa has become a common 'launching point' for many of my storm observing expeditions since I started, thanks in part to the hospitality of veteran observer Dave Crowley and the members and good friends of our original observing group who also lived in the area.
+Tulsa has become a common 'launching point' for many of my storm photography expeditions since I started, thanks in part to the hospitality of veteran observer Dave Crowley and the members and good friends of our original observing group who also lived in the area.
 Although Kansas and the I-70 route have brought many great tornado intercepts, I'm always hoping that the storms will set up south of the Kansas border - making I-44 the route inbound.
 Once in Tulsa, most targets in Oklahoma, northern Texas and southern Kansas are within a 4 to 7 hour drive, enough time to leave in the morning to make a late afternoon storm initiation.